andwn/cave-story-md/README.md

 - Long answer: My country enforces copyright law and Nicalis has the rights to Cave Story

 ## Shoutouts & Legal Stuff
-- Cave Story's game content (Graphics, sound, characters) is property of Studio Pixel, not me.
+- Cave Story's game content (Graphics, sound, characters) were created by Pixel.
+- Some of the code, namely the AI routines are heavily based on NXEngine.
 - Cave Editor is useful to investigate problematic objects and NPCs.
+- Sik made the font used ingame.
 - Most music covers are my own, created in Deflemask.
 Consider them CC-BY.
 Exceptions include:
   - Eyes of Flame & Gestation: @DavisOlivier
   - Access, Cave Story, Fanfare 1/2/3: Originally me, improved by @DavisOlivier